 The Board annually confirms the terms and targets of the performance bonuses on the Group level.
-In December 2014, the Board approved a new short-term incentive plan, Metso Bonus.
-This plan covers globally approximately 6,000 employees, including the Executive Team and the President and CEO.
+Metso's short-term incentive plan, Metso Bonus, covers approximately 6,000 employees globally, including the Executive Team and the President and CEO.

-The amount of bonus payment, if any, is based on achieving predefined financial performance targets.
-For 2015, the financial targets were EBITA, orders received and cash flow of Metso and/or the business area in question.
+The amount of bonus payment, if any, is based on the achievement of predefined financial performance targets.
+For 2016, the financial performance targets were adjusted EBITA, orders received and cash flow of Metso and/or the business area in question.
 In addition, individual and/or team targets were used.

-In 2015, the maximum annual performance bonus was 75% of total annual salary for the President and CEO.
-For the other Executive Team members, the maximum annual performance bonus was 40-60%.
+In 2016, the maximum annual performance bonus for the President and CEO was 75% of total annual salary.
+For other Executive Team members, the maximum annual performance bonus was 40-60%.
 For other employees, the maximum bonus is determined according to the job level and is 40% at the highest level.

 In addition to the Metso Bonus, there are also other bonus plans that are used to meet the local legislative requirements and to provide a more suitable bonus plan for production units.
-The local mandatory bonus plans are typically profit sharing plans and the local production bonus plans are based on the productivity, quality and safety KPI's of the production unit in question.
+The local mandatory bonus plans are typically profit sharing plans, and the local production bonus plans are based on the productivity, quality and safety KPIs of the production unit in question.
 According to Metso's policy, an employee can participate in only one bonus plan at a time.